dartmouth/genji-lab/GCP_DOCS_MKII.md

 gcloud services enable artifactregistry.googleapis.com
 ```

+After running the enable command, you should see a return a message like, "Operation "operations/acat.XXXXXXX" finished successfully.

 **Why?** GCP services must be explicitly enabled before use.
 This "turns on" Artifact Registry for your project.

 ### 3.2 Create a repository

+A repository is like a folder in the Artifact Registry that holds data.
+In the following command, replace `<REGION>` with your preferred region (e.g., `us-central1`, `europe-west1`).
+Choose a region close to your anticipated users for better performance.

+Make a note of the selected region -- you will need it again later!

 ```bash
 gcloud artifacts repositories create genji-lab-repo \